GRFAW Student Application Form

 Students accepted into the program will be responsible for:

 • Any additional air travel/accommodation costs beyond the grant provided (often there are no costs as the Foundation places students as close to home as possible).
-NOTE: Amount of air travel grant will be allotted once the Foundation has determined how many students will require the grant.
+NOTE: Amount of travel grant will be allotted once the Foundation has determined how many students will require the grant.

 • Submitting a waiver signed by parent/guardian of (waivers will be provided upon acceptance into the program)